yokwejuste/django-crafts-docs/docs/index.md

 ### Django ReCaptcha

-A [comprehensive demonstration](./django_recaptcha/) of different CAPTCHA implementations in Django, including Google reCAPTCHA (v2 and v3) and Django Simple CAPTCHA.
+A comprehensive demonstration of different [CAPTCHA implementations in Django](./projects/Django%20ReCaptcha.md/) , including Google reCAPTCHA (v2 and v3) and Django Simple CAPTCHA.
 This project helps protect your forms from spam and bot submissions by showcasing multiple CAPTCHA types:

 - Google reCAPTCHA v2 Checkbox - Traditional "I'm not a robot" verification
 - Google reCAPTCHA v2 Invisible - Protection without user interaction